WSRW-FM: Superpower status

 WSRW-FM is a Class B "superpower" station.
 Its effective radiated power (ERP) is 265,000 watts.
 Because the station first went on the air in 1962, that higher power is grandfathered.
 Today, the Federal Communications Commission does not license FM stations for more than 100,000 watts (in this section of Michigan, the maximum power is 50,000 watts).
 With its antenna height above average terrain (HAAT) of 177 meters (581 feet), WSRW-FM should be powered with only 35,000 watts.

 With a good radio, WSRW-FM can be heard as far east as Fowlerville, Michigan, as far north as Big Rapids, Michigan, and as far south as LaGrange, Indiana.
 It has listeners in Kalamazoo, Muskegon and Lansing, and has been heard across Lake Michigan in Illinois and Wisconsin on rare occasions.

-Grand Rapids is home to another superpower FM station, 93.7 WBCT.
-The country music station, also owned by iHeartMedia, runs at 320,000 watts, the highest for any FM station in North America.
+Grand Rapids is home to 2 other superpower FM stations, 93.7 WBCT and 104.1 WVGR.
+WBCT, a country music station also owned by iHeartMedia, runs at 320,000 watts, the highest for any FM station in North America.
+WVGR is an affiliate station of the Michigan Public radio network and operates at 96,000 watts.